Aligning throughCulture Renewal

 Why do we call this Network Leadership Development process a "Leadership Sprint"?

 Leadership Sprints are momentary pictures of the current state of a critical network zone.
 These work sessions are not day long workshops, but a form of information gathering which is collected in the moment.
 This is followed by reflection on the meaning of the current picture of both personal leadership development as well as the project's status.
 Like software development sprints, the team members collectively develop the next steps in order to address the opportunities which have been made visible through the continuous feedback.

 Leadership Sprints are not necessarily limited to a one-time experience.
 A leadership group can convene at a later date to address a new business challenge as well as build upon their acquired leadership skills to reach yet another level of competency.
 This kind of initiative can be repeated several times throughout a year to inspire and document progress.

 What does a Leadership Sprint look like in practice?

 • The starting point for the Network Leadership Development begins with each member of the Leadership Sprint team.
 The first step consists of a combination of a personal interviews with Ensemble Enabler combined an appraisal of his/her strengths.
-This serves to identify who each leader is when they are at their best together with their qualities and strengths.
+This serves to identify who each leader is when they are at their best.

 • The kickoff face-to-face work session explores the fundamentals of network leadership as well as the attributes of leading a healthy organization.
 During this session the business issue at the core of the network’s efforts is clarified and the goals for the next steps to be undertaken in the workplace by the leadership team are defined (or if previously defined, revisited and confirmed)